robertzk/ristocrat/README.md

 # Ristocrat - better, richer REPL for R

-Ristocrat (pronounced "*arr*istocrat") will be a better, richer REPL for R, that allows features such as
+Ristocrat (pronounced "*arr*istocrat") will be a better, richer REPL for R, that

   * Easier editing of R commands and history using [ed-like](https://github.com/robertzk/productivus/blob/master/R/ed.r) history traversal and an editor of your choice (like vim).